 Pride Month is here, and KBACH has some special programming for the occasion.

-The choral tradition has always been important in the LGBTQ+ community, so every Monday through Saturday in June during the 8AM hour, we'll play a vocal selection recorded by an ensemble within the community.
+The choral tradition has always been important in the LGBTQ+ community, so every Monday through Saturday in June, the Dawn Chorus at 6AM will feature a vocal selection that fits the focus.

-You'll hear the San Francisco Gay Men's Chorus, the Women's Chorus of Dallas, the Turtle Creek Chorale, the Fourth Choir, and more.
-Tune in!
+You'll hear works by Mari Esabel Valverde, Howard Helvey, and Caroline Shaw.
+Plus, we'll feature the San Francisco Gay Men's Chorus, the Women's Chorus of Dallas, the Turtle Creek Chorale, and the Fourth Choir.

 Music for Pride Month